The second part of the Makefile

 (Setting

-explicitly in
+DISTDIR explicitly in

-will not accomplish this, so
+Makefile will not accomplish this, so

-please use DIST_SUBDIR
+please use DIST_SUBDIR.)

 This does not affect

-defined in the
+MASTER_SITES defined in the

 All FreeBSD documents are available for download at https://download.freebsd.org/ftp/doc/